kuzzmi/kuzzmi.github.io/posts/2017-06-24-sia-and-how-it-will-change-cloud-storage.md

 layout:      post
 date:        2017-06-24 12:00:59 +0200
 title:       "Sia and How It Will Change Cloud Storage"
-tags:        technology, cryptocurrency, siacoin, cloud
+tags:
+    - technology
+    - cryptocurrency
+    - siacoin
+    - cloud
 lang:        en
 description: >
     Sia is a decentralized and encrypted cloud that uses blockchain technology